Graduation for Indigenous students

 The Moondani Toombadool Centre can provide additional support for your graduation as an Indigenous student.

-The Moondani Toombadool Centre (MTC) hosts an evening of connection for Indigenous student graduates to connect with graduate peers and the MTC community.
+The Moondani Toombadool Centre (MTC) hosts the Recognition and Achievement Celebration for Indigenous student graduates to connect with graduate peers and the MTC community.
+This special evening of connection is held annually in December.

 For more information, including financial support available to attend, please contact Indigenous Student Services at indigenousstudents@swinburne.edu.au.